karanim/karanim/README.md

 ## Hello World 👋

-👋 Hi there, I'm Laban Mathai!
+Hi there 👋 , I'm Laban Mathai!

 Welcome to my GitHub profile!
 I’m a Data Scientist with a strong passion for data-driven storytelling and analytical problem-solving.
 I enjoy turning complex data into actionable insights and visualizations that drive business decisions.

 ## 🚀 About Me